usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 The match pattern is evaluated as a regular expression using XPath regular expression syntax.
 [XXXX]

+###### Including child controls

+In OSCAL, controls may contain controls.
+For example, SP 800-53 offers control enhancements with its main set of controls; in OSCAL these are represented as child controls within parent controls.
+So parent AC-2 has children AC-2(1) through AC-2(), for example.

+Child controls can be included by the same mechanism as controls, i.e. by means of an ID call.
+Alternatively a match can frequently be applied (at least given most ID assignment schemes) to match controls and child controls together.

+Additionally, a `with-child-controls` directive on a `call` or `match` can indicate that child controls (that is, direct children not all descendants) should be included with the applicable call(s) or match(es).

+XXX Furthermore, `all[@with-child-controls='no']` may select all controls *only at the top level* (i.e., directly inside `group`) from a catalog.
+XXXX

 ##### Exclusions

 Exclusions work the same way as inclusions, except with the opposite effect - the indicated control(s) are dropped from the resource.